jaipkapoor99/Inventory-Management/MyPnpmWorkspaceJourney.md

 Upon establishing your workspace, pnpm provides a suite of valuable utilities for effective management:

 *   **`pnpm install`**: Executing this command from the monorepo root will install all dependencies for every package and establish links for local packages.
 This process is notably efficient.
 *   **`pnpm -r <command>`**: This command is exceptionally useful for executing a specified command across all packages within your monorepo.
 For example, `pnpm -r build` will initiate the build process for every package.
-This capability proved invaluable for my "Inventory-Management" project, enabling the simultaneous building of all applications and the `common-ui` library with a single command.
+This capability proved invaluable for my "PNPM-Demo" project, enabling the simultaneous building of all applications and the `common-ui` library with a single command.
 *   **`pnpm run <script-name>`**: You can define scripts within your root `package.json` that can, in turn, execute scripts located in individual packages.
 For example, I have configured `dev:user` and `dev:admin` scripts to launch the development servers for their respective applications.

 ## A Minor Challenge (and its Resolution)